These are the sources from which the current curriculum is drawn:

 Combat Submission Wrestling/Vale Tudo

-This is a class that offers martial sport concepts as taught by Sensei Erik Paulson.
+This is a curriculum that offers martial sport concepts as taught by Sensei Erik Paulson.
 Sensei Paulson is the former World Light Heavyweight Shoot Wrestling Champion, and has developed a curriculum that he calls “Combat Submission Wrestling.”
 It combines kickboxing skills from Muay Thai, Savate, and Jun Fan Gung Fu with the throws and ground grappling techniques of Judo, Jiu-jitsu, western Wrestling, Russian Sambo, and Filipino Dumog.
 In addition, Sensei Paulson has developed a number of innovative techniques to meet the evolving challenges of modern martial combat.

 Majapahit Martial Arts

-logo_msThe Majapahit Empire dominated the culture of Southeast Asia in the 14th century, and Guru Dan Inosanto has organized a curriculum that combines elements of several arts from that region.
+The Majapahit Empire dominated the culture of Southeast Asia in the 14th century, and Guru Dan Inosanto has organized a curriculum that combines elements of several arts from that region.
 This curriculum includes Indonesian Pencak Silat, Malaysian Bersilat, Filipino Panantukan Boxing, Filipino Langka Silat, and the arts of Thailand.

 A student of Majapahit Martial Arts will train in techniques of striking (both standing and from the ground), sweeping/throwing, grappling, trapping, and weaponry.
-This is an effective and fascinating system of martial arts training.

 Western Fencing